Amenhotep19/machine-operator-monitor-go/README.md

 ### Machine to Machine Messaging with MQTT

-If you wish to use a MQTT server to publish data, you should set the following environment variables before running the program:
+If you wish to use a MQTT server to publish data, you should set the following environment variables before running the program and use `-publish` flag when launching the program:
 ```
     export MQTT_SERVER=localhost:1883
     export MQTT_CLIENT_ID=cvservice